meldissa/p2-movie-quiz/README.md

 I have also utilised the following frameworks, libraries, and tools:

 * [Bootstrap v5.0.2](https://getbootstrap.com/):
-    * Bootstrap has been used for overall responsiveness of the website, and for the layout to include navigation, carousel, featurette, and forms within the relevant sections of the website.
+    * Bootstrap has been used for overall responsiveness of the website and for the layout with the addition of select classes.
 * [jQuery](https://jquery.com/):
     * jQuery was used for additional function to display the modal sections in this project.
 * [GitPod](https://www.gitpod.io/):